uvarc/workshop-site/content/lesson/ses-python-intro/loops.md

 <details>
 <summary>Exercise 4</summary>
 <pre>
 The Body Mass Index is a widely-used number to classify body shapes.

+The categories are as follows (we have omitted the top two):
+Under 18.5: underweight
+18.5 to 25: normal
+25 to 30: overweight
+30 to 35: obese class I
+35 to 40: obese class II
+40 to 45: obese class III
+45: obese class IV (morbidly obese)
+Using whichever unit system you prefer, write some code to assign the weight and height, compute the number, and determine its classification.
+Assign your own weight and height.
+Try a few others.
+Use an online calculator to check your results.

 The formula in Imperial units (pounds, inches) is
 <code>
-BMI=weight\*703.1/height**2
+BMI= (703 * weight) / height**2
 </code>
 In metric units (kg, m) the formula is
 <code>
 BMI=weight/height**2
 </code>

-The categories are as follows (we have omitted the top two):
-Under 18.5: underweight
-18.5 to 25: normal
-over 25 to 30: overweight
-over 30 to 35: obese class I
-over 35 to 40: obese class II
-over 40 to 45: obese class III over 45: obese class IV (morbidly obese)
-Using whichever unit system you prefer, write some code to assign the weight and height, compute the number, and determine its classification.
-Assign your own weight and height.
-Try a few others.
-Use an online calculator to check your results.
+So for example...
+If am 150lbs and 70 inches tall (5'10"), my BMI is 21.52 (Normal Weight)

 </pre>
 </details>